roberttidey/IRBlasterWeb/README.md

 Macro facility using files stored on SPIFFS
 Log recent commands ip/recent
-Incorporates WifiManager library for initial wifi set up
+Incorporates WifiManager library for initial wifi set up Supports an Amazon Echo/Dot activate detector to mute / quieten as soon as activate word is spoken.

 Command arguments
   auth (pincode or password to match built in value)